Battery Energy Storage Systems (BESS) Technical Specification

 Draft Battery Energy Storage System (BESS) Technical Specifications initial consultation closes.

-Battery Energy Storage System (BESS) Technical Specifications takes effect.
+Discuss the draft Battery Energy Storage System (BESS) Technical Specifications with stakeholders.

 Background